joanterm/joanterm/README.md

 <h1>Hi there! 👋 My name is Joanna 🌸</h1>

 <h3>I'm a Full Stack Web Developer.
 My journey began more as a hobby that I picked up to practice problem solving.
 As time went on, it transitioned into a full time adventure that continues until today.
-I'm building up on skills I have aquired working in the medical field for over 8 years-- compassion, communication, reliability.
+I'm building up on skills I have acquired working in the medical field for over 8 years-- compassion, communication, reliability.
 Those are words that I believe describe me ✔️ </h3>

 <div align="center">⭐ ⭐ ⭐</div>
 <h3>Some of the main technologies I have experience with are listed below.</h3>